 Most sites that I used to find my home address were basic as far as design was concerned, except maybe Pic2Map.
-Where is the Picture has a good looking UI with plenty of famous landmark pics in a carousel.
+Where is the Picture has a good-looking UI with plenty of famous landmark pics in a carousel.

-Once you select your image in the upload area, the site will do it’s thing.
-There is no drag and drop functionality.
-Surprising seeing they gave some thought to the homepage design.
+Once you select your image in the upload area, the site will do its thing.
+There is no drag-and-drop functionality.
+Surprising, seeing they gave some thought to the homepage design.

 If you want additional details from the EXIF data bank, just click on the blue button that says Read image info near the top of the map.
-This will reveal a pop up with all the info like GPS, IFD0, file details, and EXIF data like speed, exposure, etc.
+This will reveal a pop-up with all the info like GPS, IFD0, file details, and EXIF data like speed, exposure, etc.

 Last updated on 11 August, 2023

 The above article may contain affiliate links which help support Guiding Tech.
 However, it does not affect our editorial integrity.
 The content remains unbiased and authentic.